pictograpi/word-deprecated/README.md

 # pictograpi-word
-A project to translate what you write into pictograms.
+A project to translate what you write into pictographs.

 # Development
 This project has been created using AngularJS + Browserify these main tasks: